Men and Women, Sex and Orgasm

-A woman may need more than one orgasm to relax her tension ; or she may have her climax later, before his erection subsides, or with his help by some other means afterwards.
-The main thing is that she is not abandoned just before she reaches the effulgent crest of her own sexual peak.
+A woman may need more than one orgasm to relax her tension; or she may have her climax later, before his erection subsides, or with his help by some other means afterwards.
+The main thing is that she is not abandoned just before she reaches the crest of her own sexual peak.

-For that is a fallacy—that orgasm must always be a moment of explosive grandeur and delight for a wife, or that it need occur at all.
-There are cosy little hillocks of pleasure which are sometimes more satisfying than the vast heights ; it all depends on how a woman feels.
+For it is a fallacy that orgasm must always be a moment of explosive grandeur and delight for a woman, or that it need occur at all.
+There are cozy little hillocks of pleasure which are sometimes more satisfying than the vast heights.
+It all depends on how a woman feels.

 And sometimes she can be contented and happy without any orgasm.
 She might be tired after a rugged day at the office or a nerve-frazzling session with the kids.
 But her husband is eager and desirous for sex.

 It gives her a special kind of pleasure to co-operate.
 Emotional maturity consists of the ability to give as well as to share or receive.
 And for men who have not reached that level of emotional maturity, here is the necessary advice on how to give a woman an orgasm - bear in mind that sex should be an equal experience these days.

 Another disappointment that is fundamentally normal and unselfish can also cause anorgasmia.